AlexCGoose/Sumiriku-Doc/Sumiriku Doc.md

 Developed from humble beginnings, Sumiriku grew into a great and prosperous nation.
 The country was composed of many different species, cultures, beliefs, and practices, but from this coalition came strength.
 Sumiriku became known to the lands beyond the sea as a dichotomy, both a place known for agriculture and artisans as well as a great military power.

-From the outside it seemed like the islands were ruled by an emperor, who sat on the Myōjin throne (明神, 'Shining Divinities') and is blessed by the deities of Sumiriku.
-However, most citizens knew that true power does not come from the emperor, from the ceremony of their position.
+From the outside it seemed like the islands were ruled by an Emperor, who sat on the Myōjin throne (明神, 'Shining Divinities') and is blessed by the deities of Sumiriku.
+However, most citizens knew that true power does not come from the Emperor, from the ceremony of their position.
 Instead, true power is granted to the Shogunate, the military government that is granted true rule over Sumiriku from their seat in Heian-kyō (平安京, 'Peaceful/Tranquil Capital').
-The Shogunate, with their leader, the Shōgun, ruled by force over the Daimyō and their clans which divided up the land.
-Citizens here knew, even if they could not put into words, that they lived under a stratocracy, a place where might made right, and only those who
+The Shogunate, with their leader, the Shōgun (将軍, 'Army Commander'), ruled by force over the Daimyō (大名) and their clans which divided up the land.
+Citizens here knew, even if they could not put into words, that they lived under a stratocracy, a place where might made right, and only those who were good

 \column

-were good soldiers could aim to become great leaders.
+soldiers could aim to become great leaders.
 To an outsider it would appear that this arrangement, where a centralised government kept local leadership in check, had resulted in success and stability for the nation.
 Few could know how fragile this arrangement truly was.

 The Daimyō were steadily becoming more unimpressed with the current shogunate, especially those furthest from Heain-kyō, as they came to feel that they lacked the local autonomy they deserved and that they were being unfairly exploited by the ruling caste.
 Even farmers, devastated by famines and natural disasters, began to take up arms and lead uprisings, forming their own armies.
 This all came to a head during a succession crisis within the Shogunate, when a neighbouring clan with a claim to leadership built up an army and led a march on Heain-kyō.
 The result of this conflict was catastrophic, burning down much of Heain-kyō's perimeter settlements and decimating the army loyal to the Shōgun.
 Those that returned to the Shōgun were in for a greater shock however, as they discovered that he had been assassinated in their absence, a declaration of war tied to the Kunai in his back.
-This caused the instantaneous collapse of the shogunate, which coincided with the mysterious disappearance of the emperor with no clear successor.
+This caused the instantaneous collapse of the shogunate, which coincided with the mysterious disappearance of the Emperor with no clear successor.
 The land descend into martial chaos, into a time now known as the Koware Jidai (壊れ時代, 'Shattered States Era').
 Each Daimyō and their clans believes that they should be given authority to rule over Sumiriku, and they have attempted to prove that right on the battlefield.
 For over a century since that fateful day in Heain-kyō, war is all there has been.

-{{position:relative,top:-10px,left:100px,margin-bottom:-30px
+{{position:relative,top:5px,left:20px,margin-bottom:-30px

 ##### The war to begin the Koware Jidai

 }}

-{{imageMaskEdge7,--offset:31%,--rotation:0
+{{imageMaskEdge7,--offset:33%,--rotation:0
   ![onin](https://upload.wikimedia.org/wikipedia/commons/thumb/c/ca/Onin-War-1467-1477-The-Battle-of-Onin-by-Utagawa-Yoshitora.png/1920px-Onin-War-1467-1477-The-Battle-of-Onin-by-Utagawa-Yoshitora.png){position:aboslute,top:600px,left:-200px,height:50%}
 }}